hayeah/qtum-dapp-counter/README.md

 We can enter into the container by using the `docker exec` command:

 ```
-docker exec -it myapp bash
+docker exec -it myapp sh
 ```

 Once you are inside, try to make a RPC call using the `qcli` command: